 What if you don’t have a social security number?

 If that’s the case, you can get an Individual Tax Identification Number or ITIN.
 Once you get the nine-digit number, you can use it to comply with your tax obligations.
+Learn also how to verify the EIN number.

 But here’s the thing, while taxes were the reason it was created, you can use it for other things.
 Your ITIN number can do much more than making Uncle Sam happy.